klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.signTransactionAsFeePayer(transaction [, callback])
 ```

-Sign the transaction as a transaction `sender` with an `imported account's private key` in your Klyatn Node.
+Sign the transaction as a transaction fee payer with an "imported account's private key" in your Klyatn Node.

 For more information about each transaction type, refer to [Transaction].